...

 If you’re considering a career change, the answer might be no.

-You’ll never stop feeling lost if you don’t try new things.
+In reality, you’ll never stop feeling lost if you don’t try new things.

 It hurts — but it’s true!

-5. Building a Supportive Network
+5. Build a Supportive Network

 Three feminine-presenting people, two white and one brown-skinned, sit on a bench in a field of tulips.
 It's a sunny day, and they're laughing together, representing a supportive network of friends